 The first step in casting is to make a mold.
 It then is tweaked by a sculptor to ensure the shape can be cast and polished.

 “The simplicity of the design belies the extremely complicated process it takes to make the statuette,” says Mark Avenson, VP of marketing at Owens.
 “The mold has to be able to part correctly to get the sculpture out, and the loops have to be precise to be reached on the inside for both polishing and 24k plating.”

 After the clay mold was approved, a plaster cast is made to determine proper fitting and where the mold will be cut.
 The plaster pattern is pressed into wet sand, and steel is poured in to produce the permanent mold.
 The parts needed to fit together to ensure a tight seal, and still have grooved vent holes.
 Handles are added to allow a foundry worker to assemble the mold while wearing heavy padded gloves.

 Each year, new statuettes are created by pouring molten zinc into the mold opening.
 After the sculpture cools and is removed, its surface is polished to a mirror finish.

 At this stage, the award is inspected, degreased to remove impurities, and electroplated with copper to seal the exterior.
 Nickel electroplating follows for erosion resistance; this also smoothes out tiny imperfections and gives a rich luster to the final coating.
 Between steps, the sculpture is buffed and degreased.

-After the nickel layer, the sculpture is plated in fine silver, which gives it a bright sparkle.
-Next come the final coatings of 24k gold and a protective lacquer.
-Yes, its finish is golden, like the works it applauds.
+After the nickel layer, the sculpture is plated in fine silver to give it a bright sparkle.
+Next comes the final coatings of 24k gold and a protective lacquer.
+Yes, the finish is golden, like the works it applauds.

 The Mobius strip is now on the way to becoming your statuette.
 First, it needs a base and your name and company information engraved on a plate, and a special box.